 The TKSTAR TK905 is a 4G magnetic GPS tracker that costs $35-50 upfront with no subscription.
 You supply your own SIM card for about $5/month.
-It delivers solid GPS accuracy (5 meters) and 50-day standby battery life, but the app experience is below average and setup requires patience with SMS commands.
+It delivers 10m manufacturer-listed GPS accuracy and up-to-30-day standby battery life, but the app experience is below average and setup requires patience with SMS commands.
 Best for vehicle owners who want the lowest possible ongoing tracking cost and can handle a DIY setup.

 The TKSTAR TK905 has thousands of Amazon reviews but almost no quality editorial coverage.
 That gap matters because this tracker takes a fundamentally different approach to GPS tracking: instead of locking you into a $20/month subscription, it lets you bring your own prepaid SIM card for around $5/month.
 Over three years, that saves more than $500 compared to Tracki or LandAirSea 54.